 Edge also intends to expand the population of aSAH patients who may benefit from EG-1962 by exploring alternative routes of administration.
-In the second half of 2016, Edge plans to initiate a clinical study of EG-1962 dosed by intracisternal delivery in aSAH patients who do not receive an EVD, but remain at risk for delayed neurological complications following surgical repair of a ruptured aneurysm.
+A clinical study of the safety, pharmacokinetics and clinical outcomes of EG-1962 administered intracisternally, or directly into the basal cisterns of the brain, is open for enrollment for patients with aSAH who do not receive an external ventricular drain, or EVD, but remain at risk for delayed neurological complications following surgical repair of a ruptured aneurysm.

 Future Product Candidates

 We are using our Precisa Platform™ to develop additional product candidates for other acute neurological conditions, including chronic subdural hematoma.
 In addition, we intend to apply our Precisa development platform to develop treatments for other acute, serious conditions where limited or no current therapies exist by targeting other organs across additional therapeutic targets.